ABC Radio Brisbane: Technical history

 At the time of initial establishment Radio 4QR operated from a city location.
 For many years now Radio 4QR has shared (with Radio 4QG, now 4RN) a tall dual anti-fading guyed and sectionalised vertical radiator of 198 metres AGL with structural capacitative top hat located at Bald Hills on the northern outskirts of Brisbane.
 The mast is a very prominent feature visible from major highways in the vicinity.
 There is a shorter (81 metres AGL) vertical guyed radiator on the site which provides a standby capability during main antenna maintenance.

-On 7 March 2025, at 3pm AEST, ABC Radio Brisbane began simulcasting onto 106.1 FM in Brisbane, the frequency normally occupied by ABC Classic, in order to reach more listeners with rolling coverage of TC Alfred.
+On 7 March 2025, at 3pm AEST, 612 ABC Brisbane began simulcasting onto 106.1 FM in Brisbane, the frequency normally occupied by ABC Classic, in order to reach more listeners with rolling coverage of TC Alfred.
 Listeners of the classical music station in the area were instructed to tune via their TV, on DAB+ or online in order to continue listening to ABC Classic.
 On 9 March 2025, the ABC's Bald Hills Radiator AM transmitter was knocked off-air after heavy storms and flash flooding struck the Queensland capital, resulting in a loss of access to ABC Local Radio, Radio National and ABC NewsRadio in Brisbane.
 This meant that 106.1 FM became the ABC's official emergency broadcaster in the area.
 The AM services were later restored that same day.
-On 11 March 2025, at 5pm AEST, ABC Radio Brisbane ended its simulcast onto 106.1 FM as the Cyclone Alfred emergency came to an end and attention turned to recovery.
-The frequency used for the simulcast was reverted back to ABC Classic that same day.
+On 11 March 2025, at 5pm AEST, 612 ABC Brisbane ended its simulcast onto 106.1 FM as the Cyclone Alfred emergency came to an end and attention turned to recovery.
+The frequency used for the simulcast was reverted to ABC Classic that same day.